taler-docs

 126 Small amount that can be transferred to the exchange for the

 127 KYC authentication wire transfers.
-Should be given as a hint
+Must be given as a hint

 128 for merchants what amount they need to transfer to begin the